What is GDPR? Everything you need to know, from requirements to fines

 Companies have already fallen foul of GDPR, resulting in a handful of multimillion-pound fines being issued by the Information Commissioner's Office.

-French data protection regulator CNIL also fined Google 50 million in January, following complaints of forced consent inside the company's Android operating system.
+French data protection regulator CNIL also fined Google £50 million in January, following complaints of forced consent inside the company's Android operating system.
 In this case, the regulator ruled that the act of forcing users to opt-out instead of opt-in to data processing was a breach of GDPR.
+The largest prospective GDPR fine to be administered to date is by the authorities in Luxembourg, which issued Amazon with a £637 million fine.

 Some companies narrowly avoided a GDPR-scale fine, as their data incident occurred prior to GDPR's implementation date.
-Both Equifax and Facebook received the maximum fine possible - 500,000 - as per the previous Data Protection Act 1998.
+Both Equifax and Facebook received the maximum fine possible - £500,000 - as per the previous Data Protection Act 1998.
+Although GDPR has been in play for nearly two years, these cases continue to trickle on.
+Most recently, Cathay Pacific was fined the maximum possible under the previous legislation for a data breach in 2018.

 But what about Brexit?

-Yes, the UK is leaving the EU but because the UK government only triggered Article 50 in March 2017, which sets in motion the act of leaving the EU within a two-year timeframe (though it could take longer), this means GDPR was implemented before the legal consequences of the Brexit vote, and so the UK must still comply.
+Because the UK government only triggered Article 50 in March 2017, which had set in motion the act of leaving the EU within a two-year timeframe, GDPR was actually implemented before the legal consequences of the Brexit vote.
+The UK was still required to comply, and subsequently enshrined the principles of GDPR into UK law.

 Brexit and the Data Protection Act 2018